KentStateWeb/rwd/_assignments/style.md

  <dd>Choose one of your style tiles to mock up with HTML and CSS in CodePen or within your GitHub environment.
 These interactive style tiles should include key components from your static style tiles, but also show some interactivity, such as button transitions.</dd>
 </dl>

-## Create At Least One, Mobile-First and Desktop Mockup (Due March 15)
+## Create At Least One, Mobile-First and Desktop Mockup (Due October 25)

 Based on your feedback from the class and the "client", create one mock-up that shows your style tiles in use.
 You might create a small screen and a large screen to show the 2 extremes of your design in use.